eylenburg/os-family-tree/README.md

 gnuclad Eylenburg_Operating_System_Timeline_Family_Tree.csv Eylenburg_Operating_System_Timeline_Family_Tree.svg Eylenburg_Operating_System_Timeline_Family_Tree.conf
 ````

+### Bugs in Gnuclad

 Sometimes a bug occurs when you try to create the SVG: "X starts after its parent ends".
 In this case just add the year 2100 to the parent's end date.

+Sometimes a different bug occurs when you try to create the SVG "Error: X starts before it's parent".
+This is because another node (completely unrelated) has an empty name, probably on purpose.
+Replacing that empty cell with a space character will fix the error.

 ### Add viewBox attribute for embedding in websites